miles-xi/Various-Stat-Modeling-Projects/README.md

 ### License and Usage Terms

-This repository and its contents are © 2025 [Your Name or GitHub Username].
+This repository and its contents are © 2025 Miles Xi.
 All rights reserved.

-You are welcome to:
+You are welcome to: <br>
-	•	View and use the code and materials directly via this GitHub repository
+• View and use the code and materials directly via this GitHub repository <br>
 • Use the code for educational or non-commercial personal projects, as long as you do so through GitHub

-However, you may not:
+However, you may not: <br>
-	•	Rehost, mirror, or redistribute this repository or any part of its content on third-party websites or platforms
+• Rehost, mirror, or redistribute this repository or any part of its content on third-party websites or platforms <br>
 • Use any automated means (e.g., scraping tools or bots) to copy or mirror the repository or its contents elsewhere

 Unauthorized redistribution or rehosting is strictly prohibited.
 Please contact me for permission if needed.